leonard-creator/DQN_Trading/README.md

 ## Results

-The model behavior is not excelling for "long time investments", but it is accurate at predicting peaks where to sell.
+The model behavior is not ideal for "long time investments", but it is accurate at predicting peaks where to sell.
 One model is always trained on only one stock.
 Applying them to different stocks shows generalization capabilities.
 Nevertheless, not always the profit is high or positive.

 ### Model 1
 ![Model1](https://github.com/leonard-creator/DQN_Trading/blob/main/graphs/Model_GSPC_reward_target10_on_GSPC_2011.png)